kurushimee/configure-zram/README.md

-# zRAM
+# zram
-zRAM is a very neat and useful feature of Linux, it is a compressed swap right in your RAM.
-Because it's compressed, same amount of data takes up less space, so you can store more, for example 1024 MB of data sended to RAM can take up only less than 512 MB in zRAM, which gives you ability to store more data with the same amount of physical RAM.
-And because that swap is stored directly in your RAM, performance is near to the speed of RAM, but not the same because you spend a little bit of CPU usage to compress/decompress data in zRAM, and still it is way faster than a swap on any SSD or HDD.
-It is recommended to set-up zRAM to take up 50% of your physical RAM in total.

-## Prerequisites
-* Linux kernel should be at least version 5.1.
-* GRUB boot loader.
+Sometimes, you don't have enough RAM to feed everything running on your computer, this often happens when you have less than 16 GB of RAM but sometimes even 16 GB isn't enough, depending on your needs.
+You can use swap partition/file on your drive for that, less used pages of RAM will be sent there when you don't have enough RAM, the problem is that any drive is always way slower than RAM, even the fastest SSD.
+Here, zram comes into play, zram is basically a swap device inside your RAM, it compresses pages sent to it so that you have more space to store data, at the cost of a bit of extra CPU usage, while still maintaining speed near to RAM speed and improving overall performance compared to a swap on disk.
+It is recommended to have some swap on disk too, if you're low on RAM, like 4 GB of RAM.

 ## Setting up GRUB
-First of all, change GRUB settings, for this open `/etc/default/grub` as root.
+First of all, you'll need to change GRUB settings to initialize zram at boot.
+For that, copy & paste that command in your terminal:

 `$ sudo nano /etc/default/grub`

-Then, change line `GRUB_CMDLINE_LINUX_DEFAULT="..."` by adding `zram.num_devices=1` after a space at the end of inside quotation marks.
-For example result line could look like this:
+Then, change the following line by adding `zram.num_devices=2` at the end, where "2" is the amount of CPU cores you have, that will initialize as much zram devices as your CPU cores, this can lead to a performance boost in multithreading or NUMA.
+For example, you will have that line in the end:

 ```
-GRUB_CMDLINE_LINUX_DEFAULT="quiet splash zram.num_devices=1"
+GRUB_CMDLINE_LINUX_DEFAULT="quiet splash zram.num_devices=2"
 ```

+To exit editor, press "Ctrl + X", then press "Y" and then "Enter".
-Then, update GRUB configuration.
+Now, update your GRUB configuration for changes to apply:

 `$ sudo update-grub`

-Now, restart your computer.
+Restart your computer.

-## Automatic zRAM initialization and and stop script
+## Automatic zram initialization and deinitialization
-Create a script "zram-start.sh" in /usr/local/bin/.
+Create "zram-start.sh" script for automatic zram initialization:

 `$ sudo nano /usr/local/bin/zram-start.sh`

-Copy the following code in it:
+And then copy the following code in it while changing variables when said to according to your computer specifications:

 ```
 #!/bin/bash

+# Replace 2 with the amount of your CPU cores.
+NRDEVICES=2

-modprobe zram num_devices=1
+modprobe zram num_devices=${NRDEVICES}

 # Replace 4096 with the amount of your physical RAM in megabytes.
 totalmem=4096
-mem=$(((totalmem / 2) * 1024 * 1024))
+mem=$(((totalmem / 2 / ${NRDEVICES}) * 1024 * 1024))

+for i in $(seq ${NRDEVICES}); do
+  DEVNUMBER=$((i - 1))
+  echo zstd > /sys/block/zram${DEVNUMBER}/comp_algorithm
-echo $mem > /sys/block/zram0/disksize
+  echo $mem > /sys/block/zram${DEVNUMBER}/disksize
-mkswap /dev/zram0
+  mkswap /dev/zram${DEVNUMBER}
-swapon -p 75 /dev/zram0
+  swapon -p 75 /dev/zram${DEVNUMBER}
+done
 ```

+Change "2" in the `NRDEVICES=2` line according to your CPU cores amount.
+Also you need to change "4096" value in the `totalmem=4096` line to the amount of your RAM in megabytes (4096 MB = 4 GB of RAM).
+This value will then be divided in half and by the amount of your CPU cores and translated to bytes in order to split half of your RAM size for all of your zram devices.
+`echo zstd` sets zstd as compression algorithm for zram, it has the best comression ratio which is especially useful in low RAM conditions and also it has the best text compression which is useful while working with loads of text like in a word processor program.
-`-p 75` sets swap priority of 75 to zRAM over default -2 for disk swap, which means disk swap (if any) will not be used until zRAM swap is full.
+`-p 75` sets swap priority of 75 to zram for computer to use it first until all zram devices are full, because disk swap has default priority of -2 and will not be used until zram is full.
-Change 4096 in line `totalmem=4096` to the size of your RAM in megabytes, as said in the comment.
-Now create zram-stop.sh with the following code in it.
+Now create "zram-stop.sh" script for automatic zram deinitialization:

 `$ sudo nano /usr/local/bin/zram-stop.sh`

+And paste following code in it:

 ```
 #!/bin/bash

+# Replace 2 with the amount of your CPU cores.
+NRDEVICES=2

+for i in $(seq ${NRDEVICES}); do
+  DEVNUMBER=$((i - 1))
-swapoff /dev/zram0
+  swapoff /dev/zram${DEVNUMBER}
-echo 1 > /sys/block/zram0/reset
+  echo 1 > /sys/block/zram${DEVNUMBER}/reset
   sleep .5
   modprobe -r zram
+done
 ```

-Allow execution of those scripts.
+Again change the "2" in the `NRDEVICES=2` line to your amount of CPU cores.
+You've successfully created scripts for initialization of zram!
+A couple more steps to go.

+## Set-up systemd service
+Firstly, allow execution of the scripts you've just made:

 `$ sudo chmod ugo+x /usr/local/bin/zram-start.sh`

 `$ sudo chmod ugo+x /usr/local/bin/zram-stop.sh`

-## Set-up systemd service
-To automatically launch zRAM at start-up you need to create systemd unit for it.
+Now to automatically launch zram at start-up you need to create systemd unit for it:

 `$ sudo systemctl edit --full --force zram.service`

+And paste the following in it:

 ```
 [Unit]